 Learning beyond the classroom is a vital part of ensuring that our children succeed.
 It helps teachers to maximise the learning time in class, and gives pupils the opportunity to extend and deepen their understanding.
 All children are expected to use the Bug Club and read at least 5 times per week at home, this is recorded in their Reading Journal.

-We use Mathletics along with other resources for Maths homework.
+We use Mathletics and Timetables Rockstars along with other resources for Maths homework.

-Homework activities are linked to the topic’s Imaginative Learning Project and are set by the class teacher at the start of each half term.
+Homework activities are linked to the Our World Topic and are set by the class teacher at the start of each half term.